GenericName192/Mind-Matters/README.md

 ### Color Scheme

-I went with what I believe to be a calm and relaxed color scheme due to the nature of the website, I did consider adding in a dark mode feature as this is something I personally like however I felt it to be somewhat inappropriate given the nature of the website.
-I didnt want a website about mental health to feel at all gloomy.
-The color scheme was generated using Chatgpt with some minor editing from me.
-I did consider changing the color scheme a bit for accessibility as it currently only has a AA scoring but in the end I decided to leave it as is due to time restraints as well as not liking the suggested colors to increase the score.
+I orignally went with what I believe to be a calm and relaxed color scheme due to the nature of the website, however I ran into some issues with wave that ended up changing the color scheme to a much darker one.
+The color scheme was generated using Chatgpt with some editing from me.
+If I had more time I would like to revisit the color scheme and find more of a balence between what I was after and accessability.

 ### Fonts